Kuuuube/Circular_Area/wiki/dev_docs.md

 );
 ```

-- Before converting from unit coordinates back to normal coordinates, input is clamped.
+- Before converting from unit coordinates back to normal coordinates, input is clamped to the minimum and maximum unit coordinates.

 <br>